ajv-validator/ajv/README.md

 Validating function returns boolean and has properties `errors` with the errors from the last validation (`null` if there were no errors) and `schema` with the reference to the original schema.

 Unless the option `validateSchema` is false, the schema will be validated against meta-schema and if schema is invalid the error will be thrown.
 See [options](#options).

+##### .compileAsync(Object schema, Function callback)

+Asyncronous version of `compile` method that loads missing remote schemas using asynchronous function in `options.loadSchema`.
+Callback will always be called with 2 parameters: error (or null) and validating function.
+Error will be not null in the following cases:

+- missing schema can't be loaded (`loadSchema` calls callback with error).
+- the schema containing missing reference is loaded, but the reference cannot be resolved.
+- schema (or some referenced schema) is invalid.

+The function compiles schema and loads the first missing schema multiple times, until all missing schemas are loaded.

+See example in Asynchronous compilation.

 ##### .validate(Object schema|String key|String ref, data) -&gt; Boolean